-As the temperature of the Earth continues to rise, the world’s glaciers and snow fields are melting at a faster pace.
+As the temperature of the Earth continues to rise, the world’s glaciers and snowfields are melting at a faster pace.
 The phenomenon of global warming is having a direct effect on climate and weather patterns everywhere and has contributed to the rising of sea levels.
-What else that has begun to happen, as has been reported in the media for the past number of years, is that with the melting of the snow and ice, especially in mountainous regions, climbers and hikers are discovering the wreckages of planes that have crashed in bad weather.
+What also has begun to happen, as reported in the media for the past number of years, is that with the melting of the snow and ice, especially in mountainous regions, climbers and hikers are discovering the wreckages of planes that crashed in bad weather.

 This opportunity to grow is always available to us; we don’t have to wait for an emotional meltdown to see what’s been covered over by denial or obscured by desire in order to examine our lives and then to change.
 All we need is to commit ourselves to the journey and then “ask and it will be given us; seek, and we will find; knock, and it will be opened to us.”